Beyond Compliance

 Frequently asked questions

-A Family Investment Company (FIC) is a bespoke family investment vehicle.
-As the name suggests, it’s a company whose directors and shareholders are usually individual family members.
+A Family Investment Company (FIC) is a bespoke investment vehicle.
+It’s a company whose directors and shareholders are, usually, individual family members or those close to you.

 What are Potentially Exempt Transfers (PETS)?

-Potentially Exempt Transfers (PETs) are gifts made during a person’s lifetime that are not immediately subject to Inheritance Tax.
+Potentially Exempt Transfers (PETs) are gifts made during a person’s lifetime that are not immediately subject to Inheritance Tax when the gift is made.
 However, it may be taxed should the donor pass away within seven years from the date of the gift.

 The effective rates of tax on the excess over the nil rate band are: